 Don't add any folder in the WindowsImageBackup folder.

 Keep the sub-folder name as it was.
 The sub-folder is usually the name of computer when the backup image was created.

-Be sure the mediaID.bin file and system is stored together.
+Be sure the mediaID.bin file and system are stored together.
 MediaId or MediaID.bin is a file created as a result of a backup.

 Powerful alternative to solve “Windows could not find a backup” thoroughly

-Maybe you can settle the error "Windows could not find a backup for this computer" for once, but you still need to find solutions when another problem occurs.
+Maybe you can settle the error "Windows could not find a backup for this computer" for once, but you still need to find solutions when another problem occurs, like "Windows could not find backup devices on this computer".
 To completely avoid this issue, it is a wise choice to turn to powerful third party backup software like AOMEI Backupper Professional.

 This software allows you to backup the boot drive for Windows 11, 10, 8.1/8, 7, XP, Vista and there are no restrictions that the built-in tools have.
 For example,

 - You can use any storage device as backup destination, such as internal/external disk, USB drive, network drive, NAS, etc.

 - You are allowed to save backup images on any location instead of limiting to the root location of a drive.